 The Library Garden

-The work began with Design Your Own Community Garden, a joyful workshop held during the 2025 festival on Calle San Roque.
-Participants of all ages and backgrounds gathered around a communal table to imagine gardens that might nurture both people and urban wildlife, drawing biodiversity, edible plants, and small pockets of nature into the city.
+The work began with Design Your Own Community Garden, a workshop held during the 2025 festival on Calle San Roque.
+Local residents gathered around a communal table to imagine gardens that might nurture both people and urban wildlife, drawing biodiversity, edible plants, and small pockets of nature into the city.
 Their individual designs came together as a collective landscape, a shared vision for a greener, more connected Logroño.

-The symbols, plants, and gestures present in those drawings have travelled into The Potting Shed itself.
-Motifs from the workshop now appear across the structure's facade, carrying the participants' designs into the final work and weaving their stories into its form.
+The symbols, plants, and gestures present in those drawings travelled into The Library Garden itself.
+The flora, birds, bees, and fish imagined by participants were cut into the structure's facade, carrying their designs into the final work and weaving their stories into its form.

 The work asks what it might mean to grow something together in public space.
 It draws on the spirit of the workshop, the exchange of seeds, of knowledge, of company, and proposes the city as a place where these practices can take root alongside everyday urban life.
-The Potting Shed becomes both a structure and a gesture, a place to tend to plants, to one another, and to the slow, patient acts of care that shape how we belong to a place.
-Visitors are invited to take seeds and stories home with them, continuing the cycle of growth and sharing beyond the festival.
+Sited beside the library, the garden extended its neighbour's logic of borrowing and sharing outdoors.
+A seed library invited visitors to take seeds and stories home with them, to be planted and spread across the town, continuing the cycle of growth and sharing beyond the festival.

 With thanks to the British Council Spain for their generous and continued support of the project, and to Concéntrico for the invitation and ongoing trust.